replaceafill/edx-documentation/en_us/shared/course_features/diff_content/enroll_track_courseware.rst

 #.
 In Studio, select **Settings**, then select **Group Configurations**.

 #.
-On the **Group Configurations** page, locate the enrollment track for which
+On the **Group Configurations** page, locate the enrollment track group for
-   you want to view the usage.
-Enrollment tracks are only shown on this page if more than one track exists in the course.
+   which you want to view the usage.
+Enrollment track groups are shown on this page only if more than one enrollment track exists in the course.
+Each enrollment track group corresponds to an enrollment track.

-   The enrollment track's box displays the number of units that are designated for learners in the track.
+   The enrollment track group's box displays the number of units that are designated for learners in the track.

 #.
 Click the enrollment track name to view the names of units and components
    that are designated for learners in the track.